-Registration for all TDSB Kindergarten programs begins in February.
+Registration for English Kindergarten programs begins in February.
+Families have two options to begin the registration process: online or in-school.
+Please see below for details.
 We look forward to welcoming you and your child!

 Online Registration

 Access the online registration system at www.tdsb.on.ca/kindergarten to create an account, find your local school and complete an online registration form.